JulianKimmig/polymcsim/README.md

 ## Installation

-PolySim requires Python 3.8 or later.
+PolyMCsim requires Python 3.8 or later.
 To install, run:

 ```bash
 # Using Poetry (recommended)